kendfss/audio_visualizer/README.md

 ## Audio Visualizer

-^_Warning_, this application features abrupt colour changes on the entire browser viewport.
-Please avoid watching if you are vulnerable to such visual effects.^
+*<sup>_Warning_, this application features abrupt colour changes on the entire browser viewport.
+Please avoid watching if you are vulnerable to such visual effects.</sup>
-^_Note_, this repository is not published with music.
+*<sup>_Note_, this repository is not published with music.
 That said, you may use the `./b64/b64.go` script to encode audio files in Base64 and generate the required `./static/audio.js` file comprised of an object with 'track_title: track_data' pairs.
-The script depends on an environment variable called `VISI_AUDIO_PATH` from which audio files are read; the script can be invoked via the `make generate` directive^
+The script depends on an environment variable called `VISI_AUDIO_PATH` from which audio files are read; the script can be invoked via the `make generate` directive</sup>

 This is a relatively simple fft-based frequency analyser written in vanilla-js using the WebAudio APIs.